Gravel road: Calcium chloride as a dust suppressant

 Calcium chloride provides dust suppression through its hygroscopic properties, allowing moisture to be drawn in and retained by the compound.
 Calcium chloride can be applied in either dry (pellet or flake) or wet (dissolved pre-prepared solution) form.
 Successful applications can be effective for up to three years, depending on the weather and traffic conditions for the roadway.

 Dry application of this type of dust suppressant is begun by first preparing the road surface through grader passes, moving the top 5–8 cm of gravel creating windrows on the edges of the road.
 Calcium chloride is then applied to the road surface, and the road is then sprayed with water until the compound is dissolved.
 A grader "blades" the surface in numerous passes to ensure a uniform distribution of the compound.
 Compaction and the forming of the road surface is then performed to finalize the process.

 Wet application begins by spraying the road surface with a 30% concentration solution of calcium chloride.
 After the solution is applied, the top 5–8 cm of gravel is mixed through numerous passes of a grader.
 The road is then formed and compacted.

-Driving

-Although well-constructed and graded gravel roads are suitable for speeds of up to 100 km/h, driving on them requires far more attention to variations of the surface, and it is easier to lose control than on a paved road.
-In addition to potholes, ruts and loose stony or sandy ridges at the edges or in the middle of the road, problems associated with driving on gravel roads include: